chammaaomar/microservices-app/README.md

 - Aggregators use events from the message store to source state in the View Data
 - Applications can read state from the View Data to present it to the user

+An important feature of this microservice architecture is that all communication between applications and components, and components among themselves is done through explicit APIs and contracts.
+Each component declares the commands it handles and the events it writes.
+There is no implicit 'backdoor' communication by changing database rows.
+All communication is explicit and 'front door'.
+If your microservices communicate implicitly by reading rows modified by other microservices, you have tight coupling which hinders development velocity.
+You no longer can change a microservice without worrying about breaking other microservices!

 ## A Common Misinterpretation of The Microservice Architecture
 A misinterpretation of a microservice architecture that I had was the following:
 Suppose in our Video Tutorials system we have Videos and Users MVC models with tables of the same names, like the following: